Tebby2008/OpenNotes/resources/terms-privacy.md

 ### Copyright Infringement

 We respect intellectual property rights and the personal identity rights of others\.
-If you suspect any content reproduced and distributed by the Platform has been uploaded without permission or violates your trademark, copyright, identity, or privacy rights, please <a href="https://opennotes.pages.dev/#/contact.md" target="_blank">contact us</a> and you may request the immediate removal of any infringing material\.
+If you suspect any content reproduced and distributed by the Platform has been uploaded without permission or violates your trademark, copyright, identity, or privacy rights, please [contact us](contact.md) and you may request the immediate removal of any infringing material\.

 ### Prohibited Content